 Pre-Cool The console bath is cooled to its lowest permitted temperature and maintained at that temperature.
-Pre-WarmThe console bath is heated to its highest possible temperature and main that temperature.
+Pre-WarmThe console bath is heated to its highest possible temperature and maintain that temperature.
 None The Bath Pre-set is not activated or is canceled.
-If canceled, the bath is main- tained at the temperature that was measured at the time of cancellation.
-Exit Closes the menu without a change in console status or programming.
+If canceled, the bat tained at the temperature that was measured at the time of cancel Exit Closes the menu without a change in console status or programming.